adamisntdead/self-hosted-services/SETUP.md

 # Setup

-This setup requires a few things to keep everything working.
-These are described here.
+Everything runs through Docker, and is configured with docker-compose files.
+To setup everything, you will need to do a few things before you start all of the dockers.

-## The Reverse Proxy
+## Certificates

+For the reverse proxy to work properly with the domain `ak2316.sh`, you need to generate some certificates.
+These instructions are written for MacOS, but shouldn't be too hard to adapt to other settings.

 ```shell
 # Create a local CA